Flexyduck/flexyduck.github.io/README.md

 # flexyduck.github.io

-<h1> How to host and format a resume in GitHub </h1>
+<h2 align = "center"> How to host and format a resume on GitHub Pages </h2>

-Theres not much I have written so far actually
+This README will describe the practical steps of how to host and format a resume using GitHub Pages